-On the outbreak of war with revolutionary France in 1793, most counties raised militias and Staffordshire was no exception.
-However, its militia was unusual in that in September of that year it was formed into a regular line infantry unit, under the colonelcy of Lord Paget.
-This was given the numeral 80.
+On the outbreak of war with revolutionary France in 1793, most counties raised militias.
+Staffordshire's militia was unusual in that it was formed into a regular line infantry unit in September of that year, under the colonelcy of Lord Paget.
+It was given the numeral 80.

-In its first two years of existence the unit was sent to garrison Guernsey, fight in Flanders and support an abortive attempt to land a French Royalist force in Brittany.
-In 1796 it was sent to the Cape of Good Hope and a year later to Ceylon (now Sri Lanka).
+In its first two years, the unit was sent to garrison Guernsey, fight in Flanders and support an abortive attempt to land a French Royalist force in Brittany.
+In 1796, it was sent to assist in the seizure of the Cape of Good Hope from the Dutch, and a year later to Ceylon (now Sri Lanka).

-In 1801 the regiment was sent to Egypt to join General Sir Ralph Abercromby’s expedition, only arriving after losing all its mess-plate and regimental records in a shipwreck.
-It did however win a sphinx in its cap badge for the campaign.
+In 1801, the regiment was sent to Egypt to join General Sir Ralph Abercromby’s expedition.
+It arrived only after losing all its mess-plate and regimental records in a shipwreck.
+It won a sphinx in its cap badge for the campaign.

 The 1820s saw it in the Mediterranean, garrisoning the British possessions and protectorates of Gibraltar, Malta and the Ionian Islands.
-It then spent 1831-36 in England and Ireland before escorting convict ships sailing to Australia.
+It then spent 1831-45 in England and Ireland, before escorting convict ships sailing to Australia, and garrisoning Norfolk Island and New Zealand.

-The Indian posting lasted until 1854, including the 1st Sikh War of 1845.
-The regiment was also heavily involved in the 2nd Burma War (1852), participating in the storming of Rangoon, Pegu and Prome.
+This Indian posting lasted until 1854, including the First Sikh War (1845-46), where it fought at Moodkee and Ferozeshah in 1845, and Sobraon in 1846.
+The regiment was also heavily involved in the Second Burma War (1852), participating in the storming of Rangoon, Pegu and Prome.